goacs2python/GOACS2-Module-1-Assignments/README.md

 ---

 ### Instructions
-- Write the code for each program in the corresponding file in the Module 1 folder.
+- Create a separate file for each program in the corresponding file in the Module 1 folder.
+- Name each file according to the name on the assignment page.
 - In `completedproblems.md`, list the names of each of the problems you have completed and would like graded
 - When you are finished, be sure to COMMIT and PUSH your code to GitHub